Internships in Art - General Information

 - Large organizations such as museums or established non-profits have internship criteria and information on their websites.
 If you are interested in interning at MoMA, for example, plan at least a semester ahead of time.
 If you are interested in a smaller non-profit like Artists Space, you should still look at their website for information.
 Always check any organization’s website for the current deadlines and contact information.
 Larger organizations and companies such as Viacom will handle internships through their Human Resources Department.

 - Galleries are the exception to this rule as they do not list any of this information on their websites and do not work as far in advance as a museum or large company might.
 To secure a gallery internship it is recommended that you think about what type of artwork or gallery you are interested in, what part of the city you want to be in and the Internships and Grants Administrator can help you navigate the choices.
 You can always contact a gallery to request an internship.
 Most are eager to sponsor an intern but not always proactive about soliciting applications.
 See the Resources listing below.

-Feel free to meet with the Internships and Grants Administrator for feedback on your cover letter and resume before applying to an internship as well as to prepare for an interview.
-Erin Donnelly’s Internships in Art appointments are Tuesday and Thursday 11am-5pm; you may set up an Internships in Art appointment by emailing firstname.lastname@example.org.
+Feel free to meet with the Internship Coordinator for feedback on your cover letter and resume before applying to an internship as well as to prepare for an interview.
+You may set up an Internships in Art appointment by emailing firstname.lastname@example.org.

 - If sponsors require a letter verifying that you are registered for the course Internships in Art and will receive credit, please contact the Internships and Grants Administrator.